pmeinhardt/huck-up/README.md

 the defaults, just `touch vars/private.yml` and you're done.

-You may want to encrypt this file using Ansible Vault if you plan on keeping it in your repository – a brief description is presented in a separate section below.
+You may want to encrypt this file using Ansible Vault if you plan on keeping it in your repository.
+A brief description is presented in a separate section below.

-If you have made changes to your Pi already (in particular its hostname or username) update the `raspberrypi` inventory file, create a private copy or specify `-u USERNAME` and `-k` (asks for password) on the commandline.

 **Be sure not to commit passwords into public repos!**

+If you have made changes to your Pi already - in particular if it is available under a different hostname - update the `raspberrypi` inventory file or create a private copy that you pass to Ansible via the `-i/--inventory-file` option.

 You can verify your Pi is reachable by running `ansible -i raspberrypi -a "/bin/hostname" raspberrypi`.